 Before a transfer application will be considered the applicant must have completed the equivalent course requirements of a first year full-time day student at the Duquesne University School of Law.

-Transfer applicants must meet all requirements for a first-year student and must submit the Transfer Application and $60 fee along with the following:
+Transfer applicants must meet all requirements for a first-year student and must submit the Transfer Application along with the following:

 - A Credential Assembly Service from the LSAC (a copy from the current law school is acceptable).

 - An official transcript of all completed law school work.

 - A letter from the law school attended certifying that the applicant is in good standing and is eligible to return there.
 The letter should not be written until the student successfully completes all of his or her academic work in which the student is currently enrolled.

 - A personal statement indicating reasons for transfer.

 - A letter of recommendation from someone who has evaluated your work in your first year of law school

 When should I apply for transfer?